juan-pineda/Tesis_5_AGN_fitter/README.md

 # Objectives

 ## General objetive:
- * Correlating the physical properties of AGNs with z < 0.7 from their observed spectral energy distributions and the different models used to reproduce them in a bayesian approach.**

- * Comparing the likelihood of physical properties of AGNs with z < 0.7 from their observed spectral energy distributions using different base models in a fully bayesian approach
+ * Comparing and optimizing the physical properties of a sample of AGNs in z < 0.7 from modeling their spectral energy distributions by varying the physical emission models

 ## Specific objetives:
  * To choose the set of most relevant physical models for the torus, accretion disk and cold dust for AGNs with z < 0.7 to be implemented in the bayesian MCMC code AGNfitter to fit spectral energy distributions.